xdire/xlb/rfd/0001-general-design.md

 `GET` `/api/v1/frontend/list` - requires token, gives back list of frontends which belongs to the client

 ---
+`DELETE` `/api/v1/frontend/{uuid}` - requires token, will remove frontend from the dispatch and storage

+---

 ### Storage
 Provides persistence for the application entities using some storage backend, examples: